fmillion-mnsu/cs470-s25/G_ASSIGN1.md

 ## Overview

 For this project, you will write a simple program to test *[Fitts' Law](https://lawsofux.com/fittss-law/)*.
-In this experiment, you will measure how fast a user can point to and click on random circles shown on the screen while using a mouse or a trackpad.
+In this experiment, you will measure how fast a user can point to and click on targets shown on the screen while using a mouse, trackpad, or touchscreen.
+You will then use the data you collect to prove Fitts' Law.

-As part of this experiment, you will write software to implement the experiment, and **recruit ten (10) participants** to participate in the experiment.

 ## Experimental Design

 The experimental design is as follows:

+* You will **recruit ten (10) participants** to participate in the experiment.

 * Each participant will engage in a **test**.
 The test will consist of 180 **trials**.